Encyclopedia

 Eotrachodon

-“`html Eotrachodon Eotrachodon (EE-oh-TRACK-oh-don; “Dawn Rough Tooth”) is a genus of hadrosaurid, or duck-billed, dinosaur that lived during the Late Cretaceous period, about 80 million years ago.
+Eotrachodon Eotrachodon (EE-oh-TRACK-oh-don; “Dawn Rough Tooth”) is a genus of hadrosaurid, or duck-billed, dinosaur that lived during the Late Cretaceous period, about 80 million years ago.
 Its fossils were discovered in Alabama, in the United States.
-Scientists named Eotrachodon in 2016 based on a surprisingly complete skeleton, which has helped us learn a lot
+Scientists named Eotrachodon in 2016 based on a surprisingly complete skeleton, which has helped us learn a lot about

 Eotrachodon Read Post »